Classic Motorcycle Build

 Make sure that both the battery and the motor are grounded to the frame.

-Wiring a motorcycle from scratch is always a challenge.
-Don't rush, focus on one thing at a time, then move on to the next.
-If you break it down into smaller steps, it's easier to do.
+Wiring a motorcycle from scratch is a challenge, but if you break it down into smaller steps, it's easier to do.
+Focus on one thing at a time, then move on to the next.

 Related Articles